cmda-bt/pt-course-19-20/readme.md

 Don’t be that team mate.
 Participation in team work is compulsory and part of your grade.

-This course does not offer office hours.
+This course does not have office hours.
 Use Slack and show up in class instead.

 ## Bugs